 - Repurposed convention centers or college dorms

 - Reopening abandoned or closed hospitals

-Advantages of Medical Shelters for Alternate Care Sites
+What Are The Advantages of Medical Shelters for Alternate Care Sites?

 As we just mentioned, many different structures can serve as alternate care facilities.
 However, there are several advantages of using medical shelters in particular.
 Here are just a few reasons why.